richwynmorris/RB130/RB130/rb130_revision_notes/practise_test.md

 This array object, which is returned by the `each` method is the object which the `select` method, on line 68, uses to iterate over the values.
 The block is passed to the select method which returns a new array object with the values that are odd.
 These are `[1,3,5]`.
 This is then returned by the select method.

+## Explain what the output of the below will be ?
+Why is this the output?

 ```ruby
 def exclaim(array, &block)
   value = '!'